IBM/guardium-supported-datasources/README.md

 3. **Verify the deployment**:
    - Check your GitHub repository to confirm that the `gh-pages` branch has received the updates.
-   - Visit your GitHub Pages URL to see the changes in action.
+   - Visit your GitHub Pages URL to see the changes in action (This can take upto 30 mins to come into effect).

 Following these steps will make your updates live